 - Into a large baking dish (the capacity area of mine measured 21cm x 29cm x 6cm) add all the poaching ingredients (with exclusion of the fish for the moment) and place on the cooker top over medium-high heat.
 Bring to the boil then turn down heat and simmer for 10 minutes to infuse flavours.
 Add the fish, skin side down, flesh up.
 Continue to simmer the fish over medium heat for 5-6 minutes ~ if the fish protrudes out of the water spoon the liqour occasionally over the fish.
 Turn off heat and allow the fish to stand in the water for a further 10-12 minutes.
 The fish will continue cooking in the hot water.
 Carefully remove the fish using two egg lifters or such and place directly onto your serving platter.

-- When everything is beaten together and mayo is thick and glossy, add the champagne and beat gently to combine.
+- When everything is beaten together and mayo is thick and glossy, add the chopped tarragon, Dijon, salt and white pepper, beat gently to combine then add the champagne and whip gently to incorporate.
 The consistency should be creamy, light an a little aerated.
 If you need to add more champagne to reach this consistency do so.

 - To serve, snip a few feathery dill leaves over the fish and serve with the champagne sauce on the side.